My Homeland Egypt Party

 The My Homeland Egypt Party is an Egyptian political party composed of "diehards" from the Hosni Mubarak-era National Democratic Party.

 Overview

 The party, an independent popular movement, was formed in December 2013.
 Although Murad Muwafi was considered for the presidency of the party, Ahmed Gamal El Din was ultimately selected.
 The organization behind the party, called the Misr Baladi Front, supported Abdel Fattah el-Sisi in the 2014 presidential race.
-Mostafa Bakry, a party "official", stated that the organization was preparing its lists for the 2015 Egyptian parliamentary election.
+Mostafa Bakry, a party member, stated in July 2014 that the organization was preparing its lists for the 2015 Egyptian parliamentary election.
+The party was one of the founding members of the Egyptian Front, which was launched in August 2014.
+The party won three seats in the election.